-Mitigation Measures: It will be important for any new affordable housing development to address these infrastructure constraints, septic issues in particular, and ensure that there are sufficient amounts of subsidies incorporated into the project to adequately service new residents and protect the environment.
-Also, the Town will need to consider providing municipal sewer services in some areas of Town where growth could better be directed at some point in the future.
+Mitigation Measures: It will be important for any new affordable housing development to address these infrastructure constraints, provision of a water supply, and tertiary treatment plants for septic issues in particular, and ensure that there are sufficient amounts of subsidies incorporated into the project to adequately service new residents and protect the environment.
+Also, the Town will need to consider accommodating privately owned and operated sewer and water services in some areas of Town where growth could better be directed at some point in the future.